 As a result, the display appears more orange.
 A warmer display should be much more comfortable for late-night reading when ambient light is likely to be lower though.
 Apple suggests that blue light can affect our sleep by throwing off our circadian rhythm, which moderates our body clock.

-The Night Shift setting suppress the secretion of melatonin, too.
-Harvard researchers and their colleagues have even proved this with experiments so, Night Shift should reduce the negative effects of using your device at night.
+Night Shift should reduce the negative effects of using your device at night.
 You can adjust Night Shift settings, schedule it and change the colour temperature.
 To do this:

 On iPhone: Open Settings > Display & Brightness > Night Shift.